Return to RSTI Home Page

 making goals more ambitious in the light of new opportunities/possibilities.

-This is the approach behind the use of stretch goals and continual improvement.
+This is the approach behind the use of both stretch goals and continual improvement.

 It is common knowledge that a problem needs to be analysed (i.e. taken apart) in order to be understood.
 What is frequently not recognised is that the development of a solution requires a process of synthesis (i.e. integration or bringing together).